 Conversely, when you live from the lower three centres, which are the survival centres, you deplete your energy.
 As a result of your low energy, you’re only going to create more of the same, which means your subconscious programs, habits take you over because you don’t have enough energy to create anything new.
 To create something new in your life, you need to maintain an elevated state of being.
 The lowest three energy centres represent fear, survival, our sexual nature (propagation of the species), eating and digestion (which also depletes our energy) and so on.

 When people are stressed, they’re more likely to act out of habit.
 To feel secure from the threats you believe are outside you, then it’s safer to do what feels familiar.
-This survival mechanism is why change is difficult because the moment they embrace the unknown and step out their comfort zone, their brain allures them to falling back into the familiar.
+This survival mechanism is why change is difficult for most because the moment they embrace the unknown and step out of their comfort zone, their brain allures them to falling back into the familiar.

 “Many struggle with their habits because they lack motivation.
 Even though they say they genuinely want change, they don’t seem to want it enough.
 I know change can be difficult and even scary at times because to change, one must step outside the comfort zone of their familiar feelings to embrace the unknown.
 The option of reverting into the same patterns, into the comfort zone is always there, but let me tell you that life truly begins where your comfort zone ends.“

 ─The Labyrinth: Rewiring the Nodes in the Maze of your Mind